rockstardotb/jpg2png/README.md

 To use this module, you must have python3 and several libraries that are used for image conversion (see requirements.txt)

 ## Prerequisites
-Make sure you have Python3 and pip installed on your computer.
-The easiest way to determine this is by running 'python3 --version' and 'pip --version'.
+Make sure you have Python3.9 or newer and pip installed on your computer.
+The easiest way to determine this is by running 'python3.9 --version' and 'pip --version'.
 If you get a response similar to

-Python 3.7.10
+Python 3.9.0

-pip 21.0.1 from /Users/rockstardotb/lib/python3.7/site-packages/pip (python 3.7)
+pip 21.0.1 from /Users/rockstardotb/lib/python3.9/site-packages/pip (python 3.9)

 then you are all set.
 Otherwise, download python3 using the following link: